Travellers' Tales: Sumatra & Malaysia

 The lodge at Tangkahan was accurately described by Audley, but somehow, seeing it in the flesh was still a bit of a shock, the ‘basic’ rating well earned.
 There were three blocks of two plywood rooms on stilts, no hot water, no electricity, except for a few hours in the evening and you had to flush the toilet with a bucket.
 Oh… and then there were the leeches.

 Our jungle trek started by wading across the Bamboo River and then off with the sandals and on with leech repellent, leech socks and boots.

 The jungle hike was if anything more strenuous than at Bukit Lawang, and far more remote, we didn’t see another person.
-It was difficult to stop for a break because as soon as we did there would be leeches looping across the ground and through the undergrowth towards us, like a scene from a Harry Potter film – sitting down for a rest was out of the question.
+It was difficult to stop for a break because as soon as we did there would be leeches looping across the ground and through the undergrowth toward us, like a scene from a Harry Potter film — sitting down for a rest was out of the question.
 After five hours’ steady walking we emerged from the jungle into the sunshine on the river beach opposite the lodge.
-My pocket GPS told me we had covered just four kilometres.
+My pocket GPS told me we had covered just 4 km (2 miles).